Psychevus/cryptography-suite/SECURITY.md

 ## Scope

 Production security guarantees apply to `suite.recipes` and `suite.core` only.
 The `suite.experimental` package is research-only and excluded from support.
+Importing any experimental module prints an explicit runtime warning.

 ## Responsible disclosure